Corticosterone: Effect on memory

 Corticosterone has multiple effects on memory.
 The main effects are seen through the impact of stress on emotional memories as well as long term memory (LTM).

 With emotional memories, corticosterone is largely associated with fear memory recognition.
 Studies have shown that when fear memories are reactivated or consolidated, levels of corticosterone increased.
 The increase in corticosterone is linked to anxiety relief.
 This finding depends on the time at which the administration of corticosterone took place as compared to when the fear conditioning took place; corticosterone can either facilitate or interrupt conditioned fear.

 Not only does corticosterone have effects on emotional memories but memory recognition and consolidation as well.
+The release of corticosterone has been associated with neurogenesis under certain conditions.

 With respect to recognition and long term memories, corticosterone has variable effects.
 Studies show that the modification of certain chemical and brain processes that affect corticosterone levels can also impact stress effects on memory.
 In studies on rats, the fluctuations of corticosterone concentration are shown to prevent stress' impairment of recognition memory in lower amounts.
 These lower levels seem to be linked to the rescue of stress-induced attenuation of CA1 long-term potentiation.
 When researchers looked at stress effects on LTM, they found many outcomes.
 In multiple studies, the formation of LTM (tested 24 h later) was found to be enhanced by corticosterone in some studies, while the persistence of LTM (tested at least 1 wk later) was only assisted by corticosterone in the late phase of memory consolidation and reconsolidation.
 Stress facilitates the consolidation but disrupts the reconsolidation of emotional memory.
 As mentioned previously, the persistence of LTM is selectively enhanced when stress and corticosterone are administered during the late phase after acquisition, but it is disrupted when stress and corticosterone are administered during the late phase after retrieval of memory.
 With regards to the persistence of LTM, there is a restricted time window between acquisition and retrieval where persistence is affected.
 These studies found that while persistence of LTM is selectively affected based on stage of memory, the formation of LTM is left intact after a certain length of time.
 Up to this point, studies have not agreed as to whether or not these processes are dependent on corticosterone or what even happens based on corticosterone in these processes and how memory is ultimately affected.

 In the end, corticosterone affects many processes in terms of memory as well as different types of memories themselves.